 On the other side of the sandbox stands Suburban Guerilla who grumbles that “the least [Bush] could do is show up at the 9/11 commission hearings and testify.
 If he can find the time, I mean.”
 At daily kos, kos chimes in with this: “Bush is showing so much leadership, so much concern about 9-11 that he has refused to meet with the 9-11commission for longer than an hour.”
 Oliver Willis objects to “the idea of using the smoldering ground as a backdrop to a political ad” although he “felt that [9/11] was a shining moment of sincerity for [Bush] that we didn’t see before and haven’t seen since.”
 Pandagon’s take is that the ads are “tastefully done, as far as shameless exploitation of grievous tragedy for partisan political purposes goes.”

 Taegen Goddard gives Rudy Giuliani, the former mayor of New York City, something he is accustomed to having: the first and last word on the matter.
 Said Giuliani: “It’s part of history.
 [Bush] did such a good job it would almost be false advertising not to include images of 9/11.”

-Correction: An incorrect statement about Kerry’s campaign footage has been removed from this post.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Correction: An incorrect statement about Kerry’s campaign footage has been removed from this post.Liz Cox Barrett is a writer at CJR.